Saturday, July 15, 2017

 Donovan, a 9-year-old, neutered, White Persian, said he "...peed himself a little," then ran away and hid under their car, terrified.

 Chester said he managed to climb up a nearby tree, but the postal worker cornered him.
 “I turned around and just saw (his) big face looking at me,” he said.

-The envelope bravely recalled “kicking the postal worker's nose” which caused it to retreat, but said it only grew angrier and attacked again.
-Chester said it grabbed his upper right red corner and flung him into a dirt pile.
+The envelope bravely recalled “kicking the postal worker's nose” which caused him to retreat, but said he only grew angrier and attacked again.
+Chester said (the postal worker) grabbed his upper right red corner and flung him into a dirt pile.

 Postal workers are said to be very dangerous, can carry numerous diseases, and aren’t paid very much

-Chester’s sister, Harriett, a 9-month-old, blue and yellow Mailing Envelope who works for Blockbuster Video, was in awe of his brave survival.
+Chester’s sister, Harriett, a 9-month-old, blue and yellow retired Mailing Envelope who once worked for Blockbuster Video, was in awe of his brave survival.